Neph-Oo/lua-ipfs-api/README.md

 local ipfs = luaipfs:new()
 ```

-And use it to download a file from ifps:
+And download a file from ifps:
 ```
 local file = io.open("dot.gif", "w+")
 file:write(